mg4news/advent2022/README.md

 ### Overview

 My daily solutions from the 2022 Advent of Code.
 Done in Scala 3.
+Apologies, it's not immensely idiomatic.
+I have not used Scala in a while and this is a way to get back on the horse.
+There is a fair amount of "mapping", but will try for more concise solutions soo with more "folding".

 ### Usage